 Nostrum is a medicine or remedy that has no demonstrable value and sold with false claims.
-Nostrum is quack medicine.
+It’s quack medicine.
 The charlatan who sells nostrum is a crook who peddles miracle results and cures.
-Often when we think of nostrum we think back to the olden days when there were less regulation and science.
+When we think of nostrum we think of the olden days when there were less regulation and science.
 It’s tempting to smirk and think people were less smart back then, what else explains cocaine toothache drops and smoking adverts that told you to “inhale to your heart’s content“?
 But the truth of the matter is this: nostrum is bigger today than it ever was.
 People in the future will look at us today and ask — how were we so gullible?

 History of nostrum

 The word nostrum (also known as patent medicine) has been part of the English language since at least the early 15th century.
-Travelling salesmen would have once blanketed the country selling the likes of snake oil and many other miracle elixirs.
-Here are three examples of nostrum we’d find if we went back in time 200 years:
+Travelling salesmen blanketed the country selling the likes of snake oil and many other miracle elixirs.
+Here are three examples of nostrum we’d find if we went back in time by a hundred years or so:

 Godfrey’s cordial was used to quiet noisy infants.
 This was achieved by putting the child into an opium-based coma, unfortunate side-effects included serious or lethal opium poisoning.